- Testing Services

-The TLS-100 is a portable thermal conductivity meter used to measure thermal conductivity and thermal resistivity.
-Perfect for testing the thermal conductivity of soil, polymers, viscous liquids, and other soft materials; as well as testing the thermal conductivity of concrete, rock, stone, or other hard materials.
-Tests can be performed with the push of a button.
-The collected data is automatically analyzed and results are displayed immediately.
+The TLS-100 is a portable meter used to measure thermal conductivity and thermal resistivity of a variety of samples, including soil, rocks, concrete, and polymers.
+Tests can be performed with the push of a button and results are displayed instantly.

-The Transient Line Source (TLS) follows ASTM D5334.
+The Transient Line Source (TLS) meter follows ASTM D5334-14.
 The sensor needle consists of a thin heating wire and temperature sensor sealed in a 100 or 50 mm steel tube.
 The sensor is completely inserted into the sample to be tested.
 Heat is delivered to the sample using a constant current source (q) and the temperature rise is recorded over a defined period of time.
-The slope (a) from a plot of temperature rise versus the logarithm of time is used in the calculation of thermal conductivity (k).
+The slope (a) from plot of temperature rise versus logarithm of time is used in the calculation of thermal conductivity (k).
 The higher the thermal conductivity of a sample, the lower the slope.
-For samples of low thermal conductivity, the higher the slope.
+For samples of low thermal conductivity, the slope will be higher.

 |Materials||Soil, Rock, Concrete, & Polymers|